jcport1/jcport1/README.md

 - ⚡ Fun fact: ...
 -->

-I am a fullstack software engineer from Maine and a current grad student pursuing a master's in computer science.
+I am a software engineer from Maine and a current grad student pursuing a master's in computer science with experience building cloud solutions, full stack web applications, and mobile applications.
-- 🔭 Currently working on frontend/backend projects using React
+- 👨‍💻 Internship experience as Software Engineering Intern at AWS
-- 🌱 Experience as a TA providing 1:1 tutoring on algorithims and data structures
+- 🌱 Additional Experience as a TA providing 1:1 tutoring on algorithims and data structures
+- 🔭 Currently working on leveling up my cloud computing skills
-- 🚀 Interests in NPL/ML/AI
+- 🚀 Interests in ML/AI/Cloud Computing
-- 👯 Looking to collaborate on any interesting projects using javascript or python frameworks
+- 👯 Looking to collaborate on any interesting open source projects
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm conversational in Mandarin Chinese!
+- ⚡ Fun fact: I'm proficient in French and conversational in Mandarin Chinese!
 <br>

 ## Connect with me